-- Do not move about or kick up dust. - Cover your mouth with a handkerchief or clothing. - Tap on a pipe or wall so rescuers can locate you.
+- Do not light a match. - Do not move about or kick up dust. - Cover your mouth with a handkerchief or clothing. - Tap on a pipe or wall so rescuers can locate you.
 Use a whistle if one is available.
 Shout only as a last resort- shouting can cause you to inhale dangerous amounts of dust.